Year-Over-Year Explained With Its Pros and Cons

 Year-over-year analysis helps smooth out any volatility in the month-to-month numbers.
 For example, investors should have used a year-over-year comparison in June 2011.
 The Bureau of Labor Statistics reported that the economy only added 18,000 jobs.
 They panicked because it was less than the 25,000 jobs added in May and the 217,000 jobs added in April.
 The unemployment rate rose to 9.2 percent.
 The stock market dropped.
 The prices of safe haven investments like Treasurys and gold sky-rocketed.
 Thanks to that panic, gold hit an all-time high of $1,895 an ounce a few months later.

-But the year-over-year calculation showed that the number of employed people had increased 1.8 million between June 2010 and June 2011.
+In this case, the calculation seemed misleading when using individual months YOY, but when using full-year results, the calculation showed that the total number of employed people had increased by 1.8 million between June 2010 and June 2011.
 The economy’s recovery had not derailed.
 There are more examples like these in the current jobs report and the current unemployment report.

 How to Calculate the Year-Over-Year Growth Rate

 To calculate the year-over-year growth rate, you need two numbers and a calculator.
 Then take these three steps.